devpunks/snuggsi/README.md

 <hr>

-Lastly, We can visually enhance your `<hello-world>` Custom Element by making it [_"block level"_](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) with CSS `display: block`.
-This way your element plays nicely in your layout :
+Lastly, we can visually enhance your `<hello-world>` Custom Element by making it [_"block level"_](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) with CSS `display: block`.
+This way your element plays nicely in your layout:

 ```html
 <hello-world>